Living on Campus

-The Department of Student Life and Conduct works closely with UL Lafayette Police Department and maintains the UL Lafayette Dean on Call policy, which designates a professional staff member from Student Affairs who is available to students 24 hours a day, 7 days a week.
+The Office of Residential Life works closely with UL Lafayette Police Department and maintains the UL Lafayette Dean on Call policy, which designates a professional staff member from Student Affairs who is available to students 24 hours a day, 7 days a week.
 The Dean on Call can be contacted through the UL Lafayette Police Department.

 The Code Blue Emergency System also offers direct contact with the UL Lafayette Police Department from several locations across campus.
 These lighted poles offer added security to students on campus day and night.

-Failure to adhere to these policies may result in immediate removal from the residence hall/apartment, suspension of guest/visitation privileges, and/or referral to the Office of Student Life & Conduct or University Police Department.
+Failure to adhere to these policies outlined below may result in immediate removal from the residence hall/apartment, suspension of guest/visitation privileges, and/or referral to the Office of Residential Life, Office of Student Rights and Responsibilities and/or University Police Department.
 Possible sanctions include, but are not limited to:

 • Warning Probation